General Information

 Electronic Device Usage Agreement

-The FCPS regulations in this agreement apply while using any device including but not limited to school issued Chromebooks, Bring Your Own Devices (BYOD), personal cell phones, or any other electronic device used at school.
+The FCPS regulations in this agreement apply while using any device including but not limited to school issued Chromebooks, Personal Mobile Devices (PMD), or any other electronic device used at school.
 See the Electronic Device Usage Agreement (Acuerdo de Uso de Dispositivos Electrónicos) for complete details.
 This agreement must be reviewed, read and signed by all students and their parent/guardian each school year.

 School-Issued Chromebooks